-Encourage your children to listen to your voice as they read the corresponding text with their eyes.
-By hearing a fluent reader while seeing the text (and even feeling the text if they follow along with their finger), will engage more than one sense, helping in retention of what they’ve read.
+Encourage your children to listen to your voice as they read the corresponding text with their eyes as you read aloud books.
+Hearing a fluent reader while seeing the text (and even feeling the text if they follow along with their finger), will engage more than one sense, helping in the retention of what they’ve read.

 3. Practice listening skills.

-As your children listen to the text, ask them to focus on an essential question, finding the main idea, or making a connection.
+As your children listen to the text, ask them to focus on an essential question, find the main idea, or make a connection.
 When you are finished reading, have them revisit that question.